withfabricxyz/contracts/src/finance/README.md

 ### Overview

-A minimal contract for accumulating funds from many accounts, transferring the balance to a beneficiary, and allocating payouts to depositors as the beneficiary returns funds.
+A minimal contract for accumulating funds from many accounts, transferring the balance to a recipient, and allocating payouts to depositors as the recipient returns funds.

-The primary purpose of this contract is financing a trusted beneficiary with the expectation of ROI.
+The primary purpose of this contract is financing a trusted recipient with the expectation of ROI.
-If the fund target is met within the fund raising window, then processing the funds will transfer all raised funds to the beneficiary, minus optional fee, and change the state of the contract to allow for payouts to occur.
+If the fund target is met within the fund raising window, then processing the funds will transfer all raised funds to the recipient, minus optional fee, and change the state of the contract to allow for payouts to occur.

 If the fund target is not met in the fund raise window, the raise fails, and all depositors can withdraw their initial investment.